Legal Status and Constitution

 A focus on applied learning, on service to our city and on the widening of education to all who can benefit from it remain at the heart of the University.
 They are central to the University’s understanding of its inherent charitable objectives.
-Further information on our goals can be found below.
+Our statement of public benefit is included in our 2022-23 Financial Statements.

 The constitution of the University is set out in its legal documents, the Instrument and Articles of Government, which stipulate how institutional governance and decision-making processes should operate.

 TheInstrument of Governmentapproved by the Privy Council in April 1993 outlines the membership and size of the Board of Governors, the length of service and terms of appointment of governors and allows for the establishment of committees.

 The Articles of Government (last updated in 2020 in respect of Academic Board membership) outline the responsibilities of the Board of Governors, the Vice-Chancellor and the Academic Board and the procedures for the conduct of board meetings.